gsroka/magpie-chat-app/README.md

 #### Phase 8: Advanced UX & Chat Utilities

 - [ ] **Chat Management:**
   - [ ] Implement a "Start New Chat" button to clear the current conversation.
 - [ ] **Message Interaction & Formatting:**
   - [ ] Add a "Copy" button to each message bubble for easy content copying.
   - [ ] Implement syntax highlighting for code blocks within AI responses.
   - [ ] Create a response navigation map/button to allow jumping between AI-generated answers in long conversations.
 - [ ] **Error Handling:**
   - [ ] Enhance the root error boundary (`error.tsx`) to provide a "Refresh Page" option on application crash.
+- [ ] Add memoization to the chat handler to improve performance.
+- [ ] Add more comprehensive error boundaries.

 #### Optional Features